freeman42x/freeman42x-mind/README.md

-# Functional dependency of my tasks using Agda code
+# Functional dependency of my tasks using .dag file format

 Use case: